ACY3MA2023/AMDGIT/LABS/lab-day3.md

 :books: **DAY3**

-:green_book: **Upgarde the code base for the following user stories from ES5 to use a version of ES6/ES2015 or above with Typescript**
+:green_book: **Upgarde the code base for the following user stories from ES5 to use a version of ES6/ES2015 **
 :bulb: The preferable version would be ES6/ES2015